Bylawpedia

 Introduction

 The municipal ticket information (or MTI) is one of the three kinds of ticket used for bylaw enforcement in the province of British Columbia.
 It may be issued by a bylaw enforcement officer working for a local government to a person who is alleged to have committed a bylaw violation.
-However, under provincial statute, the local government in question must first enact a bylaw authorizing municipal ticket informations to be used and specifying which bylaw violations they are available for, who can issue the tickets and what the fine for each violation is (Community Charter, 2003, s.
+Under provincial law, the local government must first enact a bylaw authorizing the use of municipal ticket informations, specifying which bylaw violations are subject to MTIs, who may issue the tickets and the fine associated with each violation (Community Charter, 2003, s.
 264; Government of British Columbia, 2023).
-Unlike one of the other forms of bylaw ticket used in the province - the bylaw notice - a local government does not have to receive approval from the provincial government before instituting the use of MTIs (Government of British Columbia, 2022).
+Unlike the bylaw notice, another form of bylaw ticket, the MTI does not require provincial government approval before being implemented (Government of British Columbia, 2022).

-Despite the name of the ticket, it is available to both municipalities and regional districts to use the municipal ticket information (Local Government Act, 2015, s.
+Despite the name of the ticket, MTIs may be used by both municipalities and regional districts (Local Government Act, 2015, s.
 414).

 History

-The municipal ticket information system was first introduced in British Columbia in 1989 by amendments made to the Local Government Act.
-The provincial government introduced this system of tickets to make it easier for local governments to enforce their bylaws as, before that time, the only option available if a local government wished to impose a penalty for a bylaw violation was to initiate a prosecution in court by laying a long form information.
-With the 1989 changes to the law, now bylaw enforcement officers could 'lay an information' by simply filling out a ticket (hence the name municipal ticket information), and thereby initiate quasi-criminal proceedings without the necessity of having to go to court to ask a judge or justice of the peace to issue a summons (Howieson, 2008, pp. 8-10).
-The MTI would remain the only ticketing option for local governments until the bylaw notice was introduced in 2003 (Union of British Columbia Municipalities, 2022).
+The MTI system was introduced in British Columbia in 1989 through amendments made to the Local Government Act.
+The provincial government created this system to simplify bylaw enforcement.
+Prior to this, the only means for local governments to impose a fine for a bylaw violation was to initiate prosecution in court by laying a long form information.
+The 1989 changes allowed bylaw enforcement officers to "lay an information" simply by issuing a ticket, thereby initiating quasi-criminal proceedings without first obtaining a court-issued summons (Howieson, 2008, pp. 8-10).
+MTIs remained the only legally recognized ticketing option for local governments until the introduction of the bylaw notice in 2003 (Union of British Columbia Municipalities, 2022).

 Form and Contents

-The design and contents of a municipal ticket information is set out by provincial regulation (B.C.
+The design and contents of a MTI are prescribed by provincial regulation (B.C.
 Reg.
 425/2003, Forms A-B.4).
-Unlike with bylaw notices, where the law allows local governments wide latitude to come up with their own designs provided certain mandatory information is included (Local Government Bylaw Notice Enforcement Act, 2003, s.
-4(4)), local governments are not permitted to deviate from the format laid out in the regulation (Howieson, 2008, p.
+Unlike bylaw notices, which allow local governments flexibility in design provided certain mandatory information is included (Local Government Bylaw Notice Enforcement Act, 2003, s.
+4(4)), MTIs must strictly follow the format set out in the regulation (Howieson, 2008, p.
 9).

-The front of a Form A Municipal Ticket Information, used for general bylaw violationns.
+The front of a Form A Municipal Ticket Information, used for general bylaw violations.

-The front of a Form A Municipal Ticket Information, used for general bylaw violationns.
+The front of a Form A Municipal Ticket Information, used for general bylaw violations.

-The front of a Form B Municipal Ticket Information, being used for motor vehicle bylaw violations
+The front of a Form B Municipal Ticket Information, used for motor vehicle bylaw violations

-The front of a Form B Municipal Ticket Information, being used for motor vehicle bylaw violations
+The front of a Form B Municipal Ticket Information, used for motor vehicle bylaw violations

 Image: Form A - Municipal Ticket Information (B.C.
 Reg 425/2003, Form A)